facebookexperimental/Recoil/docs/docs/api-reference/refine/Primitive_Checkers.md

 ## `jsonDate()`

 Similar to date, though also will implicitly coerce ISO date strings to Date objects.
+This can be particularly helpful when serializing to/from JSON.

 ```jsx
 // define checker